 In the following chart, we would see in which city of India you would get the maximum salary and in which city of India you will get the minimum salary as CFAs.
-From the chart, it can be seen that in Bangalore, CFAs get most salary.
+From the chart, it can be seen that in Bangalore, CFAs get the most salary.

 Market Employment Outlook in terms of Investment Professionals

 It may seem that in India, the compensation of CFAs is lowest, but if you consider the cost of living in India, the compensation is quite high in comparison with the other professions.
-In this section, we will look at the future and would try to see how much employment market will increase in terms of percentages.
+In this section, we will look at the future and would try to see how much the employment market will increase in terms of percentages.

-Let’s have a look at the chart below to understand the potential growth of employment market in terms of investment professionals.
+Let’s have a look at the chart below to understand the potential growth of the employment market in terms of investment professionals.

 source: CFA Institute 2015 Survey